 Non-credit Classes - No refunds or tuition adjustments will be made.
 However, if the student is unable to complete the course due to unavoidable circumstances a written application should be submitted to the Vice President, Business and Regulatory Affairs within 15 days of the last date of attendance which clearly describes the circumstances and why the circumstances were unavoidable and why those unavoidable circumstances make it impossible for the student to complete the course(s).
-The application will be reviewed by the Vice President, Business and Regulatory Affairs, the Associate Provost and the instructor of the class or classes.
-If the application is approved, the student will be allowed to re-enroll in the class or classes from which he or she was unable to complete at 50% of the then current cost if the student re-enrolls in the class within 6 months of the date the application is submitted.
-After six months, the benefit is lost.
+The application will be reviewed by the Vice President, Business and Regulatory Affairs, the Dean of Liberal Arts and Sciences and the instructor of the class or classes.
+If the application is approved, the student will be allowed to re-enroll in the class or classes from which the student was unable to complete at 50% of the then current cost if the student reenrolls in the class within 6 months of the date the application is submitted.
+After 6 months, the benefit is lost.
 This benefit is only available one time per student.
 For students whose application is approved, a grade of "W" will be recorded.
 For students who application is not approved, the student will receive the grade earned as determined by the instructor(s).